ArjenZwep/PythonProjects/README.md

 # PythonProjects

-All the projects made to learn and master python.
+All the projects made to learn and master python (The skills learned are in bold).
 This includes mostly scripting, data cleaning, data analytics, machine learning.

 Here you can read what i learned and used for each project